 Parental leave allows you to take a period of unpaid leave to look after your child.
 This policy explains how much time off you can have and how you can apply for it.

 Childcare facilities on campus include Bright Beginnings which provides high-quality childcare to students and staff.

-The Equality Policy Unit (EPU) is the centre for policy development and expert advice on equality and inclusion at the University.
+The Equality and Inclusion Unit is the centre for policy development and expert advice on equality and inclusion at the University.